Ojooh/365days-of-watching-and-praying/log.md

 **Thoughts:**
 * Life as a whole is hinged on the law of seedtime and harvest - Gen 8:22.
 * There is a seed in every man and how we use that seed determines what will be the outcome of our lives - Matt.
 13:12
+* Abundance comes by recognizing we have something (a seed) on our insides